 We’re going to take a look at some of the more common vanity metrics and the misguided directions that they point us in.

-These days, if your business isn’t on Twitter, you’re not considered part of the online conversation.
-Having a Twitter account is only one small part of “being on Twitter” however.
+These days, if your business isn’t on social media, you’re not considered part of the online conversation.
+Having social media accounts is only one small part of the picture.

 The way that most social networks are designed places too much focus on vanity numbers like followers and friends.
 We don’t have to spend any time actually figuring out how valuable our online presence is when there’s a convenient number of fans and followers attached to it.

-Not only is the amount of Twitter followers deceiving because few actually interact with your company, but the actual reach of somebody on Twitter with 1,000 followers, for instance, is far less than 1,000.
+Not only is the amount of followers deceiving because few actually interact with your company, but the actual reach of somebody on social media with 1,000 followers, for instance, is far less than 1,000.
 With a fast-moving stream of updates, you are only getting the attention of a select few of your followers with every update you post.

-Tracking purchases, email signups, and contact forms from Twitter can give you a much more accurate picture of how much impact the social sphere is having on your business.
+Tracking purchases, email signups, and contact forms from social media can give you a much more accurate picture of how much impact the social sphere is having on your business.

 How many “hits” your website is getting is one of the most dangerous metrics to use.
 Hits, traffic, visits, or however you quantify the number of people visiting your website is often the lowest common denominator when people are discussing a website.